Give yourself some time with this Eggplant Lamb Paleo Soup, it’ll take a while but I guarantee the flavors are worth the wait!

 When we were in North Miami Beach I took Jeff to three different grocery stores ranging from the big-brand Publix all the way down to the ethnic grocery stores like M & L Food Market and Bay Supermarket.
 Thanks to the recommendations from Amanda from The Curious Coconut, I was able to pick up a nice stock of tapioca flour and plantain flour to bring home with us.

-Unfortunately with the long drive home I did not take any of the organ meats but some of Amanda’s recipes like heart kabobs really get me excited to order more odd bits and experiment further.
+Unfortunately with the long drive home I did not take any of the organ meats but some of Amanda’s recipes really get me excited to order more odd bits and experiment further, for example with Paleo beef heart.

 Have you prepared your Paleo game day menu yet?